nstraub/injectjs/README.md

 **parameters**
 - name(string|array|function): mandatory.
-	- If string, the name of the type you want to instantiate.
+	- If string, the name of the type you want to inject.
-	- If function, the function you wish to instantiate. its dependencies are inferred from its parameter names.
+	- If function, the function you wish to inject. its dependencies are inferred from its parameter names.
-	- If array, an array of dependencies followed by the function you wish to instantiate.
+	- If array, an array of dependencies followed by the function you wish to inject.
 If you supply a name or a function, it will be instantiated as a provider, calling it directly, without the new keyword.

 > **Note**: type MUST be an array if you plan to minify your code